Tasquinimod

 This suggests that tasquinimod has anti-myeloma activity in patients with advanced disease that is resistant to established therapies.

-In February 2022, the trial subsequently advanced to the previously planned combination part of the phase Ib/IIa study in which treatment with tasquinimod is tested in in patients with multiple myeloma together with the orally administered anti-myeloma agents ixazomib, lenalidomide, and dexamethasone (IRd).
+In February 2022, the trial subsequently advanced to the previously planned combination part of the phase Ib/IIa study in which tasquinimod is tested in patients with multiple myeloma together with the orally administered anti-myeloma agents ixazomib, lenalidomide, and dexamethasone (IRd).

 The study is carried out in an academic partnership with Abramson Cancer Center in Philadelphia, PA, US, with Dr. Dan Vogl as the principal investigator.
 More information about the study design is available at clinicaltrials.gov (NCT04405167).